Greg Olsen (American football): 2016 season

-The 2016 season saw the Panthers fail to return to the playoffs following their Super Bowl 50 appearance.
-Olsen still had a good season in terms of production.
+In 2016, the Panthers failed to return to the playoffs following their Super Bowl 50 appearance, but Olsen still had a productive season.

 In Week 2, against the San Francisco 49ers, he had five receptions for 122 receiving yards and a touchdown in the 46–27 victory.
 In Week 5, against the Tampa Bay Buccaneers, he had nine receptions for 181 receiving yards in the 17–14 loss.

+In Week 16 against the Atlanta Falcons, with a 17-yard catch in the second quarter, Olsen set an NFL record, becoming the first tight end in NFL history to record three consecutive 1,000-yard receiving seasons.

 He finished the 2016 season with 80 receptions for 1,073 yards and three touchdowns.
-He would be named to his third consecutive Pro Bowl.
-With a 17-yard catch in the second quarter of the game against the Atlanta Falcons, Olsen set an NFL record, becoming the first tight end in NFL history to record three consecutive 1,000-yard receiving seasons.
+He was named to his third consecutive Pro Bowl.
 He was also ranked 67th by his peers on the NFL Top 100 Players of 2017.

 2017 season

-During Week 2 against the Buffalo Bills, Olsen left the game with a foot injury.
+In Week 2 against the Buffalo Bills, Olsen left the game with a foot injury.
 Olsen later confessed that his foot was broken, which was positive after an X-ray test.
 It required surgery, causing him to miss 6–8 weeks.
 He was placed on injured reserve on September 19, 2017.

 On November 19, Olsen served as a guest analyst on FOX Sports, calling a matchup between the Vikings and the Rams.
 On November 24, 2017, Olsen was activated off injured reserve to the active roster.
-He ended up playing the next game against the New York Jets, upon playing Olsen aggravated his surgically repaired foot and was taken out of the game.
+He played the next game against the New York Jets, aggravated his surgically repaired foot, and was taken out of the game.